dustinpfister/blog_posts/_posts/phaser-tilemap-set-collision-by-exclusion.md

 layout: post
 categories: phaser
 id: 288
-updated: 2018-09-27 12:05:01
+updated: 2018-09-27 12:08:48
-version: 1.11
+version: 1.12
 ---

-These days I have been playing around with tilemaps a lot in phaser ce.
+These days I have been playing around with [tilemaps](https://photonstorm.github.io/phaser-ce/Phaser.Tilemap.html) a lot in [phaser ce](https://photonstorm.github.io/phaser-ce/).
 When doing so for some projects I will want to set collision detection for some tiles.
 In this post I will be covering doing just that with a method that woulds by setting collision tile index values by giving what index values I do not want to result in collision.
+This can be done with a helpful little method in the tilemap class called [Tilemap.setCollisionByExclusion](https://photonstorm.github.io/phaser-ce/Phaser.Tilemap.html#setCollisionByExclusion)

 <!-- more -->